HenrikBengtsson/matrixStats/revdep/README.md

 0 errors | 0 warnings | 0 notes

-## XBSeq (1.7.0)
+## XBSeq (1.4.0)
 Maintainer: Yuanhang Liu <liuy12@uthscsa.edu>

-1 error  | 0 warnings | 3 notes
+1 error  | 1 warning  | 3 notes

 ```
 checking tests ...
 ERROR
-  Running ‘testthat.R’ [146s/146s]
+  Running ‘testthat.R’ [142s/143s]
 Running the tests in ‘tests/testthat.R’ failed.
 Last 13 lines of output:
-      colMaxs, colMins, colRanges, rowMaxs, rowMins, rowRanges

-  The following object is masked from 'package:base':

-      apply
+      'citation("Biobase")', and for packages 'citation("pkgname")'.

+  'BiocParallel' did not register default BiocParallelParams:
+    invalid class "MulticoreParam" object: 1: 'cluster', '.clusterargs', '.uid', 'RNGseed' must be length 1
+  invalid class "MulticoreParam" object: 2: '.clusterargs', '.controlled', 'logdir', 'resultdir' must be length 1
       Welcome to 'XBSeq'.
+  Warning message:
+  In is.na(x[[i]]) :
+    is.na() applied to non-(list or vector) of type 'environment'
   >
   > test_check("XBSeq")
-  estimating parameters using MLE for group one
-  estimating parameters using MLE for group two
   Error: XBplot(XB, Samplenum = "Sample_54_WT") did not throw an error.
   testthat results ================================================================
   OK: 0 SKIPPED: 0 FAILED: 0
   Execution halted

+checking files in ‘vignettes’ ...
+WARNING
+Files in the 'vignettes' directory but no files in 'inst/doc':
+  ‘XBSeq.Rmd’

 checking whether the namespace can be loaded with stated dependencies ...
 NOTE
 Warning: no function found corresponding to methods exports from ‘XBSeq’ for: ‘conditions’, ‘conditions<-’, ‘dispTable’